timewave-computer/time-bandits/README.md

 Where `[use_nix]` is optional and can be set to either `true` or `false` to specify whether to use Nix or Cabal for building and running tests.
 If Nix fails, the script will automatically fall back to Cabal.

 All test reports are stored in the `test-report-out` directory in the project root, with timestamped filenames.
-A symbolic link `latest_report.md` always points to the most recent report.
+A file named `latest_report.md` is always a copy of the most recent report, which can be safely checked into git.

 To view the latest test report: